 When students become ill during the academy day, every attempt is made to contact a member of their family and arrange for them to be taken home.
 For this, and many other reasons, it is VITAL that Contact Details are kept up to date.

-This faculty offers specific support to students at both Key Stage 3 and Key Stage 4 who have Special Educational Needs.
+This faculty offers specific support to students at Key Stage 3, 4 and 5 who have Special Educational Needs.
 The students are given individual programmes of work to follow that is linked to their specific need(s).
 Some students may be given support in their mainstream lessons via a Learning Support Assistant.

 In our Inclusion Centre we provide a number of functions.
 Some students attend the Inclusion Centre to access support; others for remedial and re-engagement measures.
 Therefore students may attend the Inclusion Centre for the following reasons: